Provision of Services Agreement: Everything You Need to Know

 The termination section should describe how parties can go about terminating the relationship as well as who is responsible in the event that termination occurs.
 If either of the involved parties should happen to commit an illegal act, for example, it could potentially be considered a breach of contract.

 If you need help with provision of services agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.